makerdao/dockerized-auction-keeper/README.md

 - Looks for Vaults (i.e. `urns`) at a supplied block height - we recommend starting at the block that `Vat` was deployed:
   - `mainnet` - 8928152
   - `kovan 1.0.2` - 14764534
-- Uses a pricing model that tracks the price of ETH via a public API and applies a `DISCOUNT` before participating in auctions
+- Uses a pricing model that tracks the price of ETH via a public API and applies a `DISCOUNT` before participating
 - All logs from the keeper are saved and appended to a single `auction-keeper-flip-ETH-A.log` file

 ### Install Prerequisite